 Use this only if there are large holes or cracks.
-One of its greatest advantages is that its spraygun has a large nozzle and the spray can even reach towards difficult places which fiberglass insulation by hand will not.
+One of its greatest advantages is that its spray gun has a large nozzle and the spray can even reach difficult places that fiberglass insulation by hand will not.

-A cons for this is that spray foam can be difficult to control and can expand outwards from the wall cavity, onto the floor or the wall.
+A con for this is that spray foam can be difficult to control and can expand outwards from the wall cavity, onto the floor, or the wall.
 Sometimes cracks in the walls are not easy to access.

 Now.
 To continue, we continue with some treatments which are energy efficient.